Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/barrier.md

 ## Alternative procedures

 3.1 The barrier is not displayed, because it shouldn't be due to the data in the backend.
-3.2 The barrier is not displayed, even tho it should be.
+3.2 The barrier is not displayed, even though it should be.

 ## Criticality